DavidBert/OMDI_JO2024/docs/Introduction_git.md

 Understanding the different areas in Git is crucial for mastering its workflow.
 Git manages your project's files through four main areas:

 1. **Working Directory (Working Tree)**:
     - This is where you actually work on your project files.
     - It's a single checkout of one version of the project.
     - These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.

 2. **Staging Area (Index)**:
     - This is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
     - It's sometimes referred to as the "Index".
     - Think of it as a prep area for your next commit.
     - Files are added to this area with the `git add` command.

 3. **Local Repository**:
     - This is where Git stores the metadata and object database for your project.
     - It's what's copied when you clone a repository from another computer.
     - The local repository contains all of your committed changes.
     - It's located in the `.git` directory of your project.

 4. **Remote Repository**:
     - This is a version of your project that is hosted on the Internet or network somewhere (like GitHub, GitLab, or Bitbucket).
     - You can have several of them, each of which generally is either read-only or read/write for you.
     - Collaborating with others involves managing your remote repositories and pushing and pulling data to and from them when you need to share work.

 ### Basic Git Workflow:

-1. You modify files in your Working Directory.
+1. You __modify__ files in your Working Directory.
-2. You stage the files, adding snapshots of them to your Staging Area.
+2. You __stage__ the files, adding snapshots of them to your Staging Area.
-3. You do a commit, which takes the files as they are in the Staging Area and stores that snapshot permanently to your Local Repository.
+3. You do a __commit__, which takes the files as they are in the Staging Area and stores that __snapshot__ permanently to your Local Repository.
-4. You push your changes to a Remote Repository to share with others or as a backup.
+4. You __push__ your changes to a __Remote Repository__ to share with others or as a backup.
    ![](img/areas.png)

 Understanding these areas and how they interact is key to understanding Git's workflow and effectively managing your projects with version control.